voschezang/coding-handbook/collaboration/meetings.md

 # Meetings

 > Meeting is just a euphemism for "unproductive collaboration".

-Purpose
+[toc]

+## Overview

+The main **purpose** of a meeting can be goal-oriented or relation-oriented.

-- Share information.
+- Share information or make a decision.
 - Improve a relationship.
 Connect to each other.

-Meeting types

-- Meeting.
+The **method** can vary from a presentation to a workshop.

+- Standard meeting.
+Planning, decision making and alignment.
   - Make a decision and get everyone on board.
 Coordinate plans.
   - Check-in.
 Align.
-Do this regularly, e.g. daily, weekly, monthly.
+Sometimes regularly, e.g. daily, weekly, monthly.
 - Workshop.
 Do actual work, together in the same time and place.
 - Lecture.
-Broadcast information..
+Broadcast information.

+## Preparation

+Tools to improve meetings.

+- Share a public agenda beforehand.
+Let participants decide how to prepare and whether to join.
+- Read-in agenda.
+Ensure a shared understanding with an introduction.
+- Opening / ice-breaker.
+Set expectations and explain the scope.
+- Chair or facilator role.
+Assign someone to keep track of things.
+- Minutes of meeting (MoM).
+Publish meeting notes.
+- Explicit action or focus points.